SAP-archive/BUILD/Community Roles.md

       + Developing an appropriately detailed project plan to monitor and track progress.
 For long term sub-projects this includes a Release Plan.

-    + Manage Risk/Impediments/Dependencies.
+    + Managing Risk/Impediments/Dependencies.

       +  Identify, monitor, communicate, resolve, escalate.

-    + Ensure continuous improvement of the sub-project.
+    + Ensuring continuous improvement of the sub-project.

 + **A Technical lead** - an expert in the technical aspects of the project.
 This role may suit, for example, an architect or a senior developer.